Adron/adron.github.io/_working/contents/articles/building-cli-data-thrasher/index.md

 }
 ```

 Alright, that's done.
 On to next steps.
+I'll need